-These gluten free yeasted flatbread are nut free, FODMAP friendly, gum free and very adaptable.
-I haven’t yet converted them to being vegan or yeast free, but I promise I will work on that.
+These gluten free yeasted flatbread are nut free, FODMAP friendly, xanthan gum free and very adaptable.
+I haven’t yet converted them to being vegan, but I promise I will work on that.
+I have developed this gluten free, yeast free flatbread recipe, though.
+Those flatbreads are made without eggs or xanthan gum and can easily be made vegan.

 You can make a half batch of this recipe if you only need 4 flatbreads.
 Using half a packet of yeast is a bit annoying, but everything else divides easily.